 In order to ensure a high level of supervision and safety we meet or exceed the following staff to camper ratios.

 The safety of our campers is our number one priority so it’s important that everyone is aware of our process for drop-off and pick-up.
 All campers will need to be signed-in to Medics Camp every morning.
-If Medics Camp is being delivered onsite at host location (Mobile Medics), campers may also need to sign-in to the host facility first before they can enter and sign-in to Medics Camp.
-We try and wait for all campers to arrive (within reason) before we get started for the day, so please let us know if your child is running more than 30 minutes late for arrival or will be absent from camp that day.
+Instructors try and wait for all campers in their group to arrive (within reason) before starting their program for the day, so please let us know if your child is running more than 15 minutes late for arrival or will be absent from camp that day.

 If your camper is going to be away and will not be attending camp, please call or text the director at 647-428-0004 before 9:00 a.m. on that day.
 Alternatively, you can also communicate to one of our Instructors at drop off/pick up, if you know in advance that your child will be away on a day of camp.
 Refunds or credits are not provided for any missed days.